 Fall is unique among the seasons.
 You can live in places that feel like perpetual summer or perpetual winter, and even perpetual spring.
 But there is no place that feels like autumn all year long.

-Fall is fleeting; we have no choice but to enjoy it while it lasts, because it doesn’t.
+Everything about fall is fleeting; we have no choice but to enjoy it while it lasts, because it doesn’t.
 Its entire purpose is transition—a gradual, gorgeous celebration of change.

 Fall is when nature senses a shift coming and starts letting go of what she spent the spring building and the summer maintaining.
 I no longer need these leaves to be me, she says.
 I am still alive without them.